alirezanv/alirezanv.github.io/index.md

 <img src="1.jpg" width="350">

 Then save the .gcode file in the Removable Disk of the 3D printer.Start printing.
+Print : to select the file from the memory card Material : to specify what kind of material is loaded into the machine.
+Maintainance: to change the setting on the machine regarding nozzle size, power used etc.

+After the settings are done, the machine takes a while to start printing because the material has to get heated.
+Then you can see the 3D printer printing your 2D design layer by layer.

 <img src="2.jpg" width="350">